Mariners vs. Tigers Player Props Betting Odds

 Crawford Stats

 - J.P.
-Crawford has put up 75 hits with 18 doubles, eight home runs and 51 walks.
-He has driven in 33 runs with one stolen base.
+Crawford has 76 hits with 18 doubles, eight home runs, 52 walks and 33 RBI.
+He's also stolen one base.

 Crawford Recent Games